How to Start a Thesis Defense Presentation

 Don’t forget to be consistent with your design.
 In our example, we’ve maintained the tone of blue chosen and added illustrations of leaves in the far corners of the slide.

-Also, address similar research that has been done and any imperfections.
+Also, address similar research that has been done.
 This is to showcase your topic’s originality and, if relevant, how it’s different and/or an improvement from previously done research.

 This is one of the most important parts of a thesis defense presentation.